What Are the Health Benefits of Marine Collagen Supplementation?

 - Restore collagen levels and build new tissue to repair wounds

-- Fight bacterial infections with crucial amino acids such as lysine
+- Fight disease causing bacteria infections with crucial amino acids such as lysine

 - Protect bone density and foster tissue growth